spacewizard66/Roman-to-Integer/README.md

 ## About

-A function written in Python that accepts an input of Romanumerals, then converts it to an Integer.
+A function written in Python that accepts an input of romanumerals, then converts it to an Integer.

 ## Contact